OpenSlides/OpenSlides/server/SETTINGS.rst

 deactivated by setting it to `None`.
 It is deactivated per default.
 The Delay is given in seconds

-`DEMO`: Apply special settings for demo use cases.
+`DEMO_USERS`: Apply special settings for demo use cases.
 A list of protected user ids handlers to be given.
 Updating these users (also password) is not allowed.
 Some bulk actions like resetting password are completly disabled.
 Irrelevant for normal use cases.